camunda/camunda-docs-static/optimize/content/technical-guide/import/plugins.md

 ## Setup your environment

-First, add the optimize plugin to your project via maven:
+First, add the Optimize plugin to your project via maven:

 ```xml
 <dependency>